ProxiBlue/reCaptcha/README.md

 V1 Captcha support dropped
 ----------------------------------------------

 Since 1.4.0 all v1 captcha (pre I am not a Robot) has been removed.
-There is thus no longer a theme selection, as only I am not a Robot is supported.

 Disable / Enable form submit buttons